Dano-drevo/Kiwi.com-_Python-v-kend_-task-/README.md

 Simple command line application for flight booking simulation using kiwi.com APIs.

-Execute with "--help" flag to dosplay program options and their usage.
+Execute with "--help" flag to display program options and their usage.

 In order to start   "book_flight.py"   its necesery to use modules  'flights.py',  'places.py'   and   'inputs.py'.